-Red skin; skin feels or looks like it is turning red; unusually hot, warm skin; skin looks or feels like it is sunburned even though you weren’t in the sun
+Red skin; skin feels or looks like it is turning red; unusually hot, warm skin; skin looks or feels like it is sunburned even though you weren’t in the sun descriptions:

 Your skin can also look red, inflamed, flushed, or blushed.

 Some people experience episodes of this symptom in association with an increase or decrease in their anxiety and stress, whereas others experience this symptom persistently regardless of an increase or decrease in anxiety and stress.